Runaway U.S. military blimp wreaks havoc in Pennsylvania

 NORAD said the system was designed to defend against threats beyond cruise missiles, to include drone aircraft and "surface moving targets" such as swarming boats and tanks.

-(Reporting by Phil Stewart and Yeganeh Torbati in Washington, Joe McDonald in Exchange, Pennsylvania, Eric Johnson in Seattle and Scott Disavino in New York; Editing by Bill Trott and David Gregorio)
+(Reporting by Phil Stewart and Yeganeh Torbati in Washington, Joe McDonald in Exchange, Pennsylvania, Eric M. Johnson in Seattle and Scott Disavino in New York; Editing by David Gregorio and Paul Tait)